Launch Your Healthcare Career as a Medical Assistant in Less Than a Year

 Success Stories

-As the number one school in Illinois in raising students’ income, and second higher graduation rate than comparable institutions in Chicago, we are proud to present a few of our outstanding nontraditional students below who have stood out and demonstrated St. Augustine’s dedication to success.
+As the number one school in Illinois in raising students’ income, and second-highest graduation rate among comparable institutions in Chicago, we are proud to present a few of our outstanding nontraditional students below who have stood out and demonstrated St. Augustine’s dedication to success.
 Learn more here.

-St. Augustine is not just a college, it’s a launchpad for you and your career.
-Contact our staff to receive assistance related to jobs, interviews, or internships.
+St. Augustine at Lewis University is not just a college; it’s a launchpad for you and your career.
+Contact our staff for assistance with jobs, interviews, or internships.
+Learn more here.

 Community